anywhichway/chocolate-mango/README.md

 ## Release History (Reverse Chronological Order)

 Note: the `unicode-name` package has been copied into the `src` directory due to build issues with the package.
 This will be resolved in a future release.

+### Version 0.1.01 (2025-02-15)
+- Fixed issue where arrays were serialized as objects instead of arrays
+- Moved predicates, transforms to separate files to reduce bundle size (modified `dip` to take them as arguments)
+- Added database `replace` function that will ensure old doc versions prior to the most recent that was not deleted can't be retrieved, nuanced capability relate dto behavior of PouchDB replication
+- All units tests pass, but the structural changes will be breaking for many, so bumping secondary version

 ### Version 0.0.11 (2025-02-01)
 - Added ability to automatically call and await `init()` function when re-instantiating objects from database.
 Client code should optionally implement `async init()` and `await instance.ready`.